VivekThusu/fire/README.md

 Import the collection in postman and it has all the implemented APIs.

+`Note`: To switch users for authentication, make sure you are clearing the cookies.

 In either case, the application will run on localhost and port: 8080